Last Updated on October 12, 2023 by rudyooms

 As shown above, when trying to run that task manually, it mentioned that there are no more endpoints available from the endpoint mapper (0x800706D9).
 Before starting my journey on Google, I decided to start some tracing with the latest and greatest WPRP file below

 In this WPRP file, I made sure I added the 86625c04-72e1-4d36-9c86-ca142fd0a946 AKA OmaDmApiProvider.
-I started the trace and tried to perform some Intune sync actions and tried running the scheduled task manually
+I started the trace, tried to perform some Intune sync actions, and tried running the scheduled task manually

 I guess it’s time to open our almost favorite troubleshooting tool, called IDA.
-After opening IDA I opened the OmaDMApi.DLL, and start searching for the OmaDmInitiateSession_internal operation.
+After opening IDA I opened the OmaDMApi.DLL, and started searching for the OmaDmInitiateSession_internal operation.

 This is what my “search” got me!
 Some stuff mentioning the X-Wap-Application-ID and the import of DMPushProxy.dll.
 When scrolling down, I noticed that it also calls upon the PushRouter_SubmitPush

-Oooooppppppsss I totally forget to check the dm”WAP”pushservice (WAP Push Message Routing Service) I guess I just needed to start searching Google first before deep diving into the DLL… but who cares right?
+Oooooppppppsss I totally forgot to check the dm”WAP”pushservice (WAP Push Message Routing Service) I guess I just needed to start searching Google first before deep diving into the DLL… but who cares right?

-Because If I remembered correctly there was an issue when that DmWapPushService was disabled.
+Because If I remember correctly there was an issue when that DmWapPushService was disabled.

 Looking at this warning above, I guess we can be sure that this service is pretty much required for the device to be able to sync with Intune.